Ordering Eyeglasses Online

 The American Optometric Association (AOA) constantly works to educates the media and the public about eye care concerns.
 They have published a brochure that you can download here to help inform you about purchasing prescription glasses online.
 The brochure provides statistics from an AOA study published in 2011 with the Optical Laboratories Association and The Vision Council that reveals the drawbacks of online orders.
 You can read the full study at this link.

 Pertinent highlights of the study:

-- 23 percent of adult lenses failed impact testing;
+23 percent of adult lenses failed impact testing; and,

 We want you to be informed.
 At Adamstown Eye Care we are here to provide you with a clear view of the world and we want you to see the full picture of what may happen if you decide to order your eyeglasses alone on the Internet.